 The New School's Bachelor's Program for Adults and Transfer Students welcomes applications from students of all ages and walks of life with the maturity to take charge of their education and complete a bachelor's degree in a stimulating, nontraditional

 academic environment.
 Students can go to school part-time or full-time, on-campus or online.
-This undergraduate program is designed for students with some prior college education, although that is not a prerequisite for admission.
+This undergraduate program is designed for students with some prior college experience, although it is not a prerequisite for admission.
 All applicants must

 have a high school diploma or qualified GED, TASC, or HiSET.